-After her show, we left the studios – to the metro station.
-Seeing me crossing the road via zebra crossing she again made a sarcastic remark, “We need more people who follow the rules.”
+After her show, we left the studios to the metro station.
+Seeing me crossing the road via zebra crossing, she again made a sarcastic remark, “We need more law-abiding citizens like him.”

-You know what?
-I am getting used to such reactions.
-People make fun of me when I try to follow the rules – I don’t know why?
+Well, I am used to such reactions.
+People make fun of me when I try to follow the rules.

 (Just the other day I realised that I had been using the wrong side of the road to take a U-turn after getting CNG filled in my car to save some 10-15 seconds.
 It made me felt sorry for myself.
 It made me realise that disrespecting road safety rules had infected even my DNA.
 You see, I had been using the wrong side of the road for quite some time by then without also feeling guilty).